Find a Lender-Approved Local Conveyancer in Wigan

 • Greenhalgh Kerr Solicitors Ltd, Olympic House, 8 Beecham Court, Smithy Brook Road, Wigan, Lancashire, WN3 6PR

-Residential Licensed Conveyancers in Wigan regulated by the CLC
+Domestic Licensed Conveyancers in Wigan regulated by the Council of Licensed Conveyancers

-Please note that the listed conveyancers do not limit their work for conveyancing in Wigan but also conveyancing throughout England and Wales.
+Please be aware that the listed conveyancers do not limit their work for conveyancing in Wigan but also conveyancing across England and Wales.

 • Bernadette Kearns Limited, 20 Upper Dicconson Street, WN1 2AD